Starting secondary/upper school in September 2021

 The school preferences you make are treated equally.
 This means that no matter where you place a school in your list of preferences, it will be treated the same way as all other applicants who also chose that school, regardless of where they have placed the school in their list.

-The reason it is so important to list the schools in the order of preference is that if a place can be offered at more than one of your preferences, you will be offered the highest school possible from the list you provided.
+The reason it is so important to list the schools in the order of preference is that if a place can be offered at more than one of your preferences, you will be offered the highest preference from the list you provided.

 Naming other schools will not affect your chance of being offered a place at a higher preference school.
 If there are no places available at any of your preferences, a school place will be offered at the nearest school to your home address with a place still available.